mlz-ictrl/nicos/doc/source/deviceapi.rst

       A more verbose device description.
 If not given, this parameter is set to be the same as the ``name`` parameter.

-   .. parameter:: lowlevel : bool, optional
+   .. parameter:: visibility : set, optional

-      Indicates whether the device is "low-level" and should neither be presented to users, nor created automatically.
-Default is: ``False``.
+      Indicates in which contexts the device should be shown/included.
+These
+      are:

+      - ``'metadata'``: include in device metadata query for datasets
+      - ``'namespace'``: automatically create and include in the user namespace
+      - ``'devlist'``: show in the GUI device list

+      The default is visibility in all cases.

+      For intentionally hiding the device on all levels, set this parameter to an empty python set.

    .. parameter:: loglevel : string, optional